wpmetabox/docsv2/docs/validation.md

 `phoneUS` | Validate for valid US phone number `remote` | Requests a resource to check the element for validity.
 Value can be the URL of the resource to request for server-side validation (string) or options to fully customize the request, see [jQuery.ajax](https://api.jquery.com/jQuery.ajax).
 The server-side resource is called via jQuery.ajax and gets a key/value pair corresponding to the name of the validated element and its value as a GET parameter.
 The response is evaluated as JSON and must be `true` for valid elements, and can be any `false`, `undefined` or `null` for invalid elements, using the default message; or a string, eg. "That name is already taken, try peter123 instead" to display as the error message.

-If you prefer code, you need to add a key `validation` to the [meta box settings](http://localhost:3000/creating-meta-boxes/#creating-custom-fields-with-code).
+If you prefer code, you need to add a key `validation` to the [field group settings](/creating-fields-with-code/#field-group-settings).
 This key has a parameter `rules` for validation rules and `messages` for error messages.

 ```php
 add_filter( 'rwmb_meta_boxes', function ( $meta_boxes ) {